-Teachers: To provide quality physical education, and opportunities for intramural games and competitions, and for friendly competitions (extracurricular activities) between local schools.
+Teachers: Provide quality physical and health education, opportunities for intramural games and competitions, and opportunities for friendly competitions (extracurricular activities) between local schools.

-Coaches and Recreation Leaders: To provide seasonal opportunities and "try it" days to expose youth to different sports or activities.
+Coaches and recreation leaders: Provide seasonal opportunities and "Try It Out" days to expose youth to different sports or activities.
 Offering multisport programming works well at this stage.
 In this, participants sign up for groups of sports to learn fundamental sport skills.

-Parents: Need to encourage participation, coordinate transportation to sports and activities, and support unstructured play/practice at home (e.g., kids playing street hockey or capture the flag in their neighbourhood).
+Parents and caregivers: Encourage participation, coordinate transportation to sports and activities, and support unstructured play/practice at home (e.g., kids playing street hockey or capture the flag in their neighbourhood).